SAP-samples/abap-platform-nominated-apis-consumption/README.md

 1. Create software component `ZABAP_ON_CLOUD` using `ABAP For Cloud` as `ABAP Language Version` as mentioned in `Requirement` section of this file.
 2. In your ABAP project, create the package `ZPRODUCT_ASSIGNMENT_SAMPLE` as target package for the demo content.
 Use `ZABAP_ON_CLOUD` as software component.
 Assign it to a new transport request that you only use for the demo content import.
 3. In your ABAP project, run the program `zabapgit_standalone`.
-4. Choose `New Online` and enter the following URL of this repository  `https://github.com/SAP-samples/abap-platform-nominated-apis-consumption`.
+4. Choose `New Online` and enter the following URL of this repository  `https://github.com/SAP-samples/abap-platform-nominated-apis-consumption.git`.
+5. To select the Product-Classification-assignment branch, choose `Branch` > `Switch` and select `ABAP-platform-2023-product-material-assignment`.
-5. In the package field, enter the newly created package `ZPRODUCT_ASSIGNMENT_SAMPLE`.
+6. In the package field, enter the newly created package `ZPRODUCT_ASSIGNMENT_SAMPLE`.
 In the branch field, select the branch `ABAP-platform-2023-classification-maintenance`.
-6. Leave the other fields unchanged and choose `Create Online Repo`.
+7. Leave the other fields unchanged and choose `Create Online Repo`.
-7. Enter your credentials for abapgit.
+8. Enter your credentials for abapgit.
 You will see the available artifacts to import into your ABAP system.
-8. Choose `Pull` and confirm every subpackage on your transport request.
+9. Choose `Pull` and confirm every subpackage on your transport request.
-9. Select the package `ZPRODUCT_ASSIGNMENT_SAMPLE` to be overwritten with the demo content.
+10. Select the package `ZPRODUCT_ASSIGNMENT_SAMPLE` to be overwritten with the demo content.
-10. You will get an information screen telling you to only make repairs when they are urgent, which you can confirm.
+11. You will get an information screen telling you to only make repairs when they are urgent, which you can confirm.
-11. In the following screen, select all inactive objects and confirm the activation.
+12. In the following screen, select all inactive objects and confirm the activation.
-12. Once the cloning has finished, refresh your project tree.
+13. Once the cloning has finished, refresh your project tree.

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts from the demo content and adds the following sub packages to the target package: